 - Staging sites are camps too.

-- Version control is used to move code around, typically even when promoting to production.
+- Version control is often used to move code around, typically even when promoting to production.

-- Customers can see and approve changes before they go live.
+- Product owners can see and approve changes before they go live.

 - Clients can see your work in progress just as it will appear in production.

 - Get client approval (as needed) or make more changes.

 - Push to repository